A Twist on Pecan Pie using Mexican chocolate and agave for a pie that's less sweet but has warm notes of cinnamon and chocolate.

 It wasn't until I made my own version of Pecan Pie with Chocolate that I converted to absolutely loving Pecan Pie!

-The recipe is delicious with both types of chocolate, so feel free to use whichever one you prefer.
-And if you love desserts with a chocolate twists, check out my Chocolate Mexican Wedding Cookies.
+If you love desserts with a chocolate twists, check out my Chocolate Mexican Wedding Cookies.

 Ingredients